ktonon/two-medium-model/README.md

 fresh crust, not dumped on top of ancient layers.
 Old crust drifted away rather than thickening in place.

-This transition---from eruptions as the only outlet to a steady, global rifting mechanism---marks a fundamental difference between the two sister planets.
+This transition—from eruptions as the only outlet to a steady, global rifting mechanism—marks a fundamental difference between the two sister planets.
 Venus today remains in the earlier, closed-lithosphere regime.
 Earth moved into an open-lithosphere regime that can adapt to internal growth rather than rupture under it.